RD2153874/FlowSource-migration-utility/README.md

 # FlowSource Migration Agent

-🚀 Intelligent AI agent that automates the conversion of Backstage applications into FlowSource applications using official documentation and configuration files.
+🚀 Intelligent Utility tool that automates the conversion of Backstage applications into FlowSource applications using official documentation and configuration files.

 ## 🎯 Overview

-The FlowSource Migration Agent is a Node.js-based automation tool that transforms standard Backstage installations into fully-featured FlowSource platforms.
+The FlowSource Migration Utility is a Node.js-based automation tool that transforms standard Backstage installations into fully-featured FlowSource platforms.
 It follows the official FlowSource documentation to ensure accurate and complete migrations.

 ## ✨ Features